egberts/egberts.github.io-src/content/articles/openssl-prompt.md

 The Art of Prompt (in OpenSSL)
 ==============================

-During the creation of a request certificate, the distinguished names goes into the request cert.
+During the creation of a request certificate, the distinguished names go into the request cert.

 Distinguished names covers: